 All these local and guided tours can be booked in advance by us if you’re on a tight schedule, or subject to availability if you want to book locally in the city.

 We arrived in the evening and headed straight to the famous Bourbon Street in the heart the old French Quarter.
 Named for the French, Bourbon Street has a rich Creole history, known for its debauchery including drinking, gambling and prostitution – a lot of this is still visible today.

-Although quieter during the day, at night this street is certainly intense; it’s filled with overpriced restaurants and bars and full on craziness - it was busy for all three nights we were stayed.
+Although quieter during the day, at night this street is undoubtedly intense; it’s filled with overpriced restaurants and bars and full of craziness - it was busy for all three nights we stayed.
 I think the Americans have put their stamp a little too much on the street; there's a somewhat 'tacky' feel to the street these days.
-It’s certainly a must-visit street, but I definitely think New Orleans has more to offer.
+It’s definitely a must-visit street, but I think New Orleans has more to offer.

 I also wouldn’t recommend booking a hotel on Bourbon Street unless you plan to be awake all through the night and in bed all day.
 We chose to stay one street back from the action at the Holiday Inn which was quiet, but just a minutes’ walk from the mayhem.